Olav Øby

-Olav Øby (born 13 October 1994) is a Norwegian football midfielder who currently plays for KR Reykjavík.
+Olav Øby (born 13 October 1994) is a Norwegian football midfielder who currently plays for Union Carl Berner in the Norwegian Fourth Division.

 He was born in Sarpsborg, and played for Sarpsborg's youth team ahead of the 2011 season.
 He made his Norwegian Premier League debut on 26 May 2013 against SK Brann; despite not even being considered a part of the senior squad at the time.